veillette/physics-book/contents/ch18CoulombsLaw.md

 <div class="exercise" data-element-type="conceptual-questions">
 <div class="problem" markdown="1">
-[[link]](#Figure2) shows the charge distribution in a water molecule, which is called a polar molecule because it has an inherent separation of charge.
+[[Figure 2](#Figure2) shows the charge distribution in a water molecule, which is called a polar molecule because it has an inherent separation of charge.
 Given water’s polar character, explain what effect humidity has on removing excess charge from objects.

 ![A schematic representation of the outer electron cloud of a neutral water molecule is shown.
 Three atoms are placed on the vertices of a triangle.
 The hydrogen atom has positive q charge and the oxygen atom has minus two q charge, and the angle between the line joining each hydrogen atom with the oxygen atom is one hundred and four degrees.
 The cloud density is shown more at the oxygen atom.](../resources/Figure_19_03_03a.jpg "Schematic representation of the outer electron cloud of a neutral water molecule.
 The electrons spend more time near the oxygen than the hydrogens, giving a permanent charge separation as shown.
 Water is thus a polar molecule.
 It is more easily affected by electrostatic forces than molecules with uniform charge distributions.")
 {: #Figure2 height="221"}